dkjroot/llm-self-debate/README.md

 It's useful to have some starting point conversations prepared, and that's what prep_initial_conversation*.txt represent - copy one of those to initial_conversation.txt and start the script to begin a fresh debate.

+config.json should be mostly self-explanatory.
+The following fields to the following things:
+- update_dynamic_character_prompt_every_N_statements - how many times should a specific character speak before the dynamic (aka variable) part of their character prompt is updated?
+- new_dynamic_scenario_prompt_every_N_statements - how many times should any character speak before the dynamic part of the scenario prompt is updated?
+- print_new_dynamic_prompts - if set true, new dynamic prompts will be printed to the console (but not to the file) - useful if you want to see how well the dynamic feature is working.

 Once you run the script, the characters will debate until you stop the script with ctrl+c.
-The conversation will be written out to conversation_(datetime).txt
+The conversation will be written to the console and also to conversation_(datetime).txt

-All the conversation.txt files follow the same format - character name colon "line", e.g. Ted: "Let's get started!"
+All the conversation.txt files follow the same format - character name colon "line", e.g. Ted: "Let's get started!".
+That way you can always use a conversation_(datetime).txt as initial_conversation.txt to carry on (or edit and carry on) a previous debate.

 # FAQ